Little and Falace's Dental Management of the Medically Compromised Patient - Elsevier eBook on VitalSource (Retail Access Card), 9th Edition

 Elsevier eBook on VitalSource - Access Card

-Learn how to provide dental care to any patient, regardless of existing medical conditions.
-Little and Falace’s Dental Management of the Medically Compromised Patient, 9th Edition, has been thoroughly revised to give you the information you need to assess common problems, and make safe and healthy dental management decisions.
+Show your students how to provide dental care to any patient, regardless of existing medical conditions.
+Little and Falace’s Dental Management of the Medically Compromised Patient, 9th Edition, has been thoroughly revised to give students and dental professionals alike the information they need to assess common problems, and make safe and healthy dental management decisions.
 The new addition includes expanded coverage of women’s health issues and introduces a process for developing a medical-risk source.
-Also, each chapter features vivid illustrations and well-organized tables to give you in-depth details and overall summaries to help you get to the root of your future patients’ needs.
+Also, each chapter features vivid illustrations and well-organized tables to give students in-depth details and overall summaries that help them get to the root of their future patients’ needs.

 - Logical organization of conditions makes it easy for you to understand and follow the material as you prepare to treat patients.

 - Standardized assessment process helps you to ascertain the severity and stability of common medical disorders.